Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/gettingstarted-v2.md

 * **Source Control Knowledge**: Familiarity with Git fundamentals and Azure Repos for managing code repositories.
 * **Security Background**: Basic understanding of security principles, vulnerability management, and secure coding practices.

-These prerequisites ensure participants can effectively follow the labs and implement the security scanning and monitoring architecture within their Azure DevOps environment.
 ## Architecture
 In this hands-on lab, the architecture flow includes several essential security components.
 You'll begin by setting up the eShopOnWeb team project in Azure DevOps and configuring advanced security permissions to establish the foundational security infrastructure.
 At the heart of the architecture is the Azure DevOps security scanning system, utilizing both secret scanning and dependency scanning capabilities to identify and manage potential vulnerabilities.
 These scanning mechanisms enable smooth integration with alert management systems and remediation workflows.
 The Visual Studio integration plays a crucial role, handling tasks such as dependency scanning, alert analysis, and code fixes, while maintaining security compliance across the development lifecycle.
 ## Architecture Diagram